-The full Board currently meets five times a year; full Board meetings constitute a two-day agenda including an overnight stay.
-Board committees meet approximately two weeks before full Board meetings.
+The full Board currently meets four times a year; occasional additional meetings may be scheduled as needed.
+Board committees meet between full Board meetings.
 Full Board meetings occur at each of the VSC institutions on a rotating basis.
 Committee meetings occur at the Chancellor's Office.
 Board and committee meetings are open to the public and are subject to Vermont Open Meeting Laws (1 VSA § 312-313).